Lamouresparus/loveotudor.codes/content/posts/halfway-through-my-journey-as-an-odk-x-intern.md

 When I got accepted, my first task introduced me to CI/CD, which I talked about in my previous article.
 I was also a bit skeptical or rather shy when I had to ask questions.

-This was a whole new journey for me and I a super grateful I got the travel tickets 😏.
+This was a whole new journey for me and I am super grateful I got the travel tickets 😏.
 What's more exciting is the fact that I get to be a part of this big problem-solving software used by  world-renowned companies and organizations such as the red cross.
 In a way, I feel like I am extending my knowledge for the greater good by ensuring that this software is properly tested before it is released.

 Halfway through this internship, I have learned a lot more about android tests, version control, CICD, clear and precise communication, and many others.
 I have seen so much growth even in my writing 😁.
 You noticed that too right 😉? **Here is a mental picture**😂:

 ![Omo](/images/uploads/28be92baee76480eb493cc53f96895dc.jpg "Omo")

 A few weeks back I used to be the "**Omo**" girl 😂😂😂.

 I look forward to contributing to ODK-X after the end of this internship and probably mentor in the next Outreachy round.\
 \